rachelesmee/website/foss4gukonline2020/sessions.md

 # Women in Geospatial+ - Changing the status-quo by creating a strong network of Women in Geospatial+ leaders and changemakers

-Cristina Vrînceanu, Julia Wagemann	Women in Geospatial +
+Cristina Vrînceanu, Julia Wagemann,	Women in Geospatial +

 _Women in Geospatial+ is a professional network promoting gender-equality and diversity in geospatial field, aimed at women and other minority genders._